Which Welding Rod for Exhaust Pipe Repair

 Keep heat low.
 Tack every 1-2 inches before running full beads.
 Weld downhill on vertical sections for speed and reduced heat input.
 If stick welding, use the smallest diameter rod available.
 Whip technique helps control heat on thin material.
 For stainless, do not over-weld.
 One pass with proper penetration beats multiple passes that overheat the material.

-Common Mistakes to Avoid
+Mistakes to Avoid With Exhaust Pipe

 Using E6011 or E6010 on exhaust pipe.
 These rods have aggressive, deep-penetrating arcs that blow through thin tubing.
 Using 75/25 Ar/CO2 on stainless exhaust causes carbon pickup and reduces corrosion resistance.
 Welding over heavy rust without cleaning traps contaminants in the weld.

 As an Amazon Associate, GageRef earns from qualifying purchases.
-Supplier links on this site are affiliate links.
+Electrode spec pages linked above may contain affiliate links.